-As of September 30, 2021, we had a historical net tangible book value of \$85.5 million, or \$4.08 per share of Class A common stock, based on the 20,968,376 shares of Class A common stock outstanding as of such date, including 4,137 shares subject to repurchase as of such date.
-Our historical net tangible book value per share represents total tangible assets less total liabilities, divided by the number of shares of Class A common stock outstanding as of September 30, 2021, including 4,137 shares of Class A common stock subject to repurchase as of repurchase as of such date.
+As of September 30, 2021, we had a historical net tangible book value of \$85.5 million, or \$4.02 per share of common stock, based on the 20,968,376 shares of Class A and 309,238 shares of Class B common stock outstanding as of such date, including 4,137 shares subject to repurchase as of such date.
+Our historical net tangible book value per share represents total tangible assets less total liabilities, divided by the number of shares of Class A and Class B common stock outstanding as of September 30, 2021, including 4,137 shares of Class A common stock subject to repurchase as of such date.

-After giving effect to our issuance and sale of shares of Class A common stock in this offering at the assumed public offering price of \$ per share, which is the last reported sale price of our Class A common stock on the Nasdaq Global Market on , 2022, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2021 would have been \$ million, or \$ per share.
-This amount represents an immediate increase in our as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution in our as adjusted net tangible book value of \$ per share to investors purchasing Class A common stock in this offering.
+After giving effect to our issuance and sale of 4,993,067 shares of Class A common stock in this offering at the public offering price of \$15.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2021 would have been \$155.1 million, or \$5.91 per share.
+This amount represents an immediate increase in our as adjusted net tangible book value of \$1.89 per share to our existing stockholders and an immediate dilution in our as adjusted net tangible book value of \$9.09 per share to investors purchasing Class A common stock in this offering.
 We determine dilution by subtracting the as adjusted net tangible book value per share after this offering from the amount of cash paid by an investor for a share of Class A common stock in this offering.
 The following table illustrates this dilution on a per share basis:

-Assumed public offering price per share \$ Historical net tangible book value per share as of September 30, 2021 \$4.08 Increase in net tangible book value per share attributable to investors purchasing shares in this offering \$ As adjusted net tangible book value per share after this offering \$ Dilution in as adjusted net tangible book value per share to investors purchasing shares in this offering \$
+Public offering price per share \$15.00 Historical net tangible book value per share as of September 30, 2021 \$4.02 Increase in net tangible book value per share attributable to investors purchasing shares in this offering \$1.89 As adjusted net tangible book value per share after this offering · \$ 5.91 Dilution in as adjusted net tangible book value per share to investors purchasing shares in this offering \$ 9.09